pagkly/Zed/Investopedia3/Understanding Shareholder Equity – SE.md

 ## What Shareholder Equity Can Tell You

-Shareholder equity can be either [negative](https://www.investopedia.com/ask/answers/08/negative-shareholder-equity.asp) or positive.
+Shareholder equity can be either [[negative]](https://www.investopedia.com/ask/answers/08/negative-shareholder-equity.asp) or positive.
 If positive, the company has enough assets to cover its liabilities.
-If negative, the company's liabilities exceed its assets; if prolonged, this is considered balance sheet [insolvency](https://www.investopedia.com/terms/i/insolvency.asp).
+If negative, the company's liabilities exceed its assets; if prolonged, this is considered balance sheet [[insolvency]](https://www.investopedia.com/terms/i/insolvency.asp).

 For this reason, many investors view companies with negative shareholder equity as risky or unsafe investments.
 Shareholder equity alone is not a definitive indicator of a company's financial health; used in conjunction with other tools and metrics, the investor can accurately analyze the health of an organization.

-All the information needed to compute a company's shareholder equity is available on its [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
+All the information needed to compute a company's shareholder equity is available on its [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp).
 Total assets include current and non-current assets.
 Current assets are assets that can be converted to cash within a year (e.g., cash, accounts receivable, inventory, et al.).
 Long-term assets are assets that cannot be converted to cash or consumed within a year (e.g. investments; property, plant, and equipment; and intangibles, such as patents).

 Total liabilities consist of current and long-term liabilities.
 Current liabilities are debts typically due for repayment within one year (e.g. accounts payable and taxes payable).
 Long-term liabilities are obligations that are due for repayment in periods longer than one year (e.g., bonds payable, leases, and pension obligations).
 Upon calculating the total assets and liabilities, shareholder equity can be determined.